Local description of S-matrix in quantum field theory in curved spacetime using Riemann-normal coordinate: Conclusion

 \section{Conclusion}

 A local S-matrix is defined using RNC coordinates in a general curved spacetime.
 This facilitates the use of familiar QFT techniques in flat spacetime to compute scattering amplitudes, cross-sections in curved spacetime.
-Using this formalism some examples of scattering amplitude computations are shown.
-Results suggest that in the context of scattering between mesons, interactions between nucleons can probe certain features of a general curved spacetime by looking at the IR structure of scattering cross-sections and measuring interaction strength locally on spacetime manifold.
-We have also shown how certain features of cosmological models and equation of state of matter in interior of a star can be probed through direct or indirect measurements in scattering experiments.
-It is seen that the defined local S-matrix contains pieces in which 4-momentum conservation is not valid during scattering event, compatible with spacetime symmetries discussed in section (8.2), although Unitarity follows in the same way as it does in flat spacetime.
-One of the important criteria is that in zero curvature limit any description of S-matrix must reproduce familiar results in flat spacetime which is indeed satisfied in our construction.
-Analyticity of the local S-matrix remains to be checked, to which we hope to return to in the near future.
+Using this formalism, some examples of scattering amplitude computations are shown.
+Results suggest that in the context of scattering between mesons, interactions between nucleons can probe certain features of a general curved spacetime by looking at the IR structure of scattering cross-sections and measuring interaction strength locally on the spacetime manifold.
+We have also shown how features of cosmological models and the equation of state of matter in the interior of a star can be probed through the measurements of correlation functions and scattering processes.
+It is also shown that our constructed local S-matrix contains pieces in which 4-momentum conservation is not valid during scattering events, compatible with spacetime symmetries discussed in section (\ref{symmetry subsection}), although Unitarity follows in the same way as it does in flat spacetime.
+One of the important criteria is that in the zero curvature limit any description of the S-matrix must reproduce familiar results in flat spacetime which is indeed satisfied in our construction.
+Analyticity of the local S-matrix remains to be checked, to which we hope to return in the near future.
 With the present construction of local S-matrix, we have attempted to overcome the problems raised in \cite{marolf2013perturbative, ashtekar1975quantum, dohse2015complex, einhorn2003interacting, bousso2005cosmology,hellerman2001string, fischler2001acceleration, spradlin2002vacuum} as also discussed in the section \ref{Introduction}.
 Moreover, this construction of local S-matrix can be defined covariantly in a generic curved spacetime with some approximations.

-Although QFT in curved spacetime is a semi-classical description of Quantum Gravity, we believe that this construction of local S-matrix might be helpful in understanding S-matrix construction in full Quantum Gravity.
+Although QFT in curved spacetime is a semi-classical description of quantum gravity, we believe that this construction of local S-matrix might be helpful in understanding S-matrix construction in full quantum gravity.